-Frying these lamb chops can be done both outsides on the charcoal grill and in the kitchen in a cast-iron skillet or any non-stick pan.
+Frying these lamb chops can be done outside on the charcoal grill and in the kitchen in a cast-iron skillet or non-stick pan.
 I will heat one tablespoon of extra virgin olive oil in a non-stick pan and then fry the chops.

 Because the chops are quite thin, I will fry them for only two minutes on one side and then turn them over and fry them for another two minutes.

-Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes to be medium-rare, and who wants to be well done can leave a little more, but I do not recommend it because the meat will harden and you will not feel the true taste of the lamb chop.
+Usually, the average frying time for a full-size chop is about three minutes on each side to be rare and four minutes medium-rare.
+Those who want to be well done can leave a little more, but I do not recommend it because the meat will harden, and you will not feel the true taste of the lamb chop.

-After they were fried, I took them out on a plate and let them rest for about four minutes covered with kitchen foil, after which they can be served.
+After they were fried, I took them out on a plate and let them rest for about four minutes, covered with kitchen foil, after which they could be served.

 What to Serve With Greek Lamb Chops?

-These delicious Mediterranean lamb chops can be served with a Mediterranean cabbage salad or with the best Greek salad, I assure you that they will be very tasty.
-But you can also try as a garnish this Brussel sprouts with lemon and a glass of cold beer next to it, a delight!
+These delicious Mediterranean lamb chops can be served with a Mediterranean cabbage salad or the best Greek salad, and I assure you that they will be very tasty.
+But you can also try these as garnish Brussels sprouts with lemon and a glass of cold beer next to it, a delight!